-Through this traveling exhibit to three US cities, six artists from the the Middle East and Latin America share their art and personal stories about their cultural heritage experience intertwined with their American experience, and the impact of immigration and the new American culture on their lives and art making.
-At each exhibit opening, the local Middle Eastern and Latino and other community members will experience “A Taste of the Middle East” presented by Middle East Supper Club Women immigrants.
-During openings, we will engage the unusual suspects from the attendants in a facilitated dialogue focusing on building cultural understanding, dispelling stereotypes and fostering awareness of immigrants from the Middle East, Latin America and beyond with their history in the U.S. This will be shared through videos, photos and text as it contributes to the American fabric.
+Immigrant artists from TURKEY, Israel, Syria, the UK, Cuba, Haiti, Columbia, and Venezuela share their art and personal stories about their cultural heritage intertwined with their American experience, and the impact of immigration and the new American culture on their lives and art making.
+The project entitled “Crossing Borders: Artists from the Middle East & the Americas” an art exhibition with cultural events from South Florida’s rich multicultural community.
+At the exhibit opening, attendants will experience “A Taste of the Middle East, and Latin America,” and engage the attendants in a facilitated dialogue focusing on building cultural understanding, dispelling stereotypes, and fostering awareness of immigrants from the Middle East, the Americas and beyond with stories of their history in the U.S. This will be shared through videos, photos, and text as it contributes to the American fabric.

-Meet the Collaborating Artists for Crossing Borders project
+Participating Artists for Crossing Borders project

 Tony Khawam immigrated to the U.S. in 1977.
 He is a graduate with BFA from the School of Visual Arts in New York City and now lives and works in Miami.
 He is an artist and curator deeply rooted in his Middle Eastern heritage intertwined with the American culture.
 His work explores social and heritage structures that objectify marginalized communities and the bodies of vulnerable populations especially the immigrants, and examines the cross-cultural dynamic in our communities.
 Just as essential to his work is a social engagement practice through which he reframes objectifying societal structures by bringing contemporary arts and ideas into different multicultural communities through arts and cultural institutions.
-Work Samples

 Ilan Averbuch immigrated to the U.S. in 1978.
 He is a graduate with MFA from Hunter College and BFA from the School of Visual Arts, NY, and now lives and works in New York City.
 His cultural heritage and experiences are well incorporated into his creative thinking through historical legends, ancient art from his birth place Israel and new life in America “The path to art, isolation and impatience as a creative force, how the landscape around you creates your artistic palette” Averbuch said.
 The process of his work is by doing a drawing of an idea, then building small or large sculptures by using old and new materials, such as stone, steel, concrete, wood, aluminum and proposes for commissioned monumental sculptures.
 Work Samples